-Clinical trials are conducted to collect data regarding the safety and efficacy of new drugs or medical devices.
-The clinical trials are typically conducted by teams of physicians and other clinical and data professionals in university facilities, hospitals and physician offices around the world.
-There are several steps and stages of approval in the clinical trials process before a drug or device can be sold in the consumer market, if ever.
-Drug and device testing begins in the preclinical stage, which can involve years of experiments on animals and human cells.
-Before advancing to the clinical stage, researches must submit an investigational new drug application, or IND, to the FDA for approval to continue research and to test in humans.
-Once approved, human testing of experimental drugs and devices can begin and is typically conducted in four phases.
+Once a new compound has been identified in the laboratory, clinical trials are conducted to collect data regarding the safety and efficacy of the new drugs.
+Clinical trials are typically conducted by teams of physicians and other clinical and data professionals in university facilities, hospitals and physician offices around the world.
+There are several steps and stages of approval in the clinical trials process before a drug or device can be sold in the consumer market.
 Each phase is considered a separate trial and, after completion of each phase, investigators are required to submit their data for approval from the FDA before continuing to the next phase.